 Pacific Oaks' B.A. in Early Childhood Education equips graduates with the skills they need to create and implement optimal learning environments for children birth through age eight.
 As actively engaged participants, students will learn strategies for maximizing each child's cognitive development and nurturing the emergence of abilities in language, motor skills, psychosocial learning, and problem solving.
 Grounded in the principles of diversity and inclusion, the program prepares students to tailor learning experiences to the cultural needs of all children and to model an appreciation of individual differences that values and reinforces what each child and family has to offer.

-The program is designed for students who transfer in at least 60 credits, and may be combined with the California Multiple Subject English Learner (MSEL) Teaching Credential.
+The program is designed for students who transfer in at least 60 credits.

 - May be completed in as little as two years.